PRAVEENYADAV2/Youtube_Video_Downloader/README.md

 Before starting, ensure that you have the following prerequisites installed on your system:

 1. Node.js (version X.X.X or higher)
-2.npm (Node Package Manager, usually comes with Node.js installation)
+2. Npm (Node Package Manager, usually comes with Node.js installation)
 3. Git